MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 - Pre-delivery, delivery and discounts are listed next
 - Total price is listed last
 - For any item that has been selected, the "Selected" column should display a signifier (e.g. a tick or dot) to illustrate that the item is selected
-- For any item that has not been selected in the quote, the "Selected" column should be left empty
+- For any item that has not been selected in the sale, the "Selected" column should be left empty
-- The "More Info" column contains a link to the relevant section of the brochure web page for each product listed in a quote
+- The "More Info" column contains a link to the relevant section of the brochure web page for each product listed in a sale
 - The "More Info" column is left empty for pre-delivery, delivery and discounts
 - As an alternative to the "More Info" column, each product could be a link to the relevant section of the brochure web page

 ### User Facing

-The tool a user interfaces with for building a quote
+The tool a user interfaces with for building a sale
 - Options have a "more info" button next to them that links to the relevant section of the brochure web page

 # Dealer Training and Resources